 - Mussorgsky Night on Bald Mountain

-- Tchaikovsky Violin Concerto
+- Tchaikovsky Violin Concerto in D major, Op.
+35

-- Tchaikovsky Symphony No. 6, “Pathétique”
+- Tchaikovsky Symphony No. 6 in B minor, “Pathétique”

 In her North American debut, Finnish conductor Dalia Stasevska takes the NAC Orchestra through a night of exceptional music, beginning with Modest Mussorgsky’s delightfully sinister Night on Bald Mountain, instantly recognizable from Walt Disney’s classic Fantasia –and a perfect way to start your Halloween!